 - 1. Investigate in which areas are more prone to heat and cold waves in India?
 Discuss the preventive and preparedness measures that are mostly adopted for protection from heat and cold waves - 2.
 Explain the classification and causes of landslides indicating the places where they could occur in India. - 3.
 List the different types of droughts and highlight its various causes.

-1. Briefly explain the components of follow-up activities in psychological rehabilitation of disaster affected people.
+- 1. Briefly explain the components of follow-up activities in psychological rehabilitation of disaster affected people. - 2.
+Explain in details mitigation strategies and also list out merits and demerits.